ezraodio1/STA313_Project1/data/README.md

 | album_release    | double    | Album release date |
 | metacritic_score | integer   | Metacritic score   |
 | user_score       | double    | User score         |

+# Taylor_Swift_streams.csv

+This data set was obtained from https://kworb.net/spotify/artist/06HL4z0CvFAxyc27GXpf02_songs.html

+The original data set contains song name, total streams, and daily streams as of Feb 21, 2024 for all Taylor Swift songs.
+For our purposes, we don't need data streams, so we got rid of that column when creating the .csv file.